- Address: 1000 Chopper Circle, Denver

 The Colorado Avalanche

 The Colorado Avalanche ice hockey club was founded in 1972.
 In 1996, they won the Stanley Cup for the first time in their history after beating the Florida Panthers.
-The Avalanche and the Panthers both played their first-ever Stanley Cup game that year.
-The Colorado Avalanche won their second Stanley Cup title after defeating the New Jersey Devils in 2001.
+The Avalanche and the Panthers both played their first-ever Stanley Cup game in 1996.
+The Colorado Avalanche drew an average home attendance of 16,000 in that NHL season.
+They won their second Stanley Cup title after defeating the New Jersey Devils in 2001.

 The Colorado Mammoth

 The box lacrosse club named Colorado Mammoth was founded in 2003.
 They were crowned National Lacrosse League champions in 2006 for the first time in their history.
-The Colorado Mammoth won the National Lacrosse League after beating the Buffalo Bandits from New York.
+The Colorado Mammoth drew an average home attendance of 12,000 in that league season.
+They won the National Lacrosse League for the first time in their history after beating the Buffalo Bandits from New York.
 The Bandits won the National Lacrosse League three times before they faced the Colorado Mammoth in the final in 2006.

 The Denver Nuggets

 The Denver Nuggets basketball club was founded in 1967 under a different name.
 They have been known as the Denver Nuggets since 1974.
 It became the first basketball club from Colorado with 1 million followers on its main social media page.
-The Denver Nuggets used several venues for home games before they moved to the Ball Arena in 1999.
+The Denver Nuggets, formerly known as the Denver Rockets, used several indoor venues for home games before they moved to the Ball Arena in 1999.